canonical/charmed-kubeflow-documentation/docs/how-to/manage/upgrade/upgrade-1.9-1.10.rst

   * All pipeline runs are completed and there are no recurring runs enabled.
   * Katib experiments, training jobs and notebooks are not in progress or pending.

 * Back up any important data according to your organisation's policies.
 For databases, MinIO bucket pipelines and ML metadata, refer to the :ref:`backup guide for further details <back_up>`.
-For restoring that data, refer to the :ref:`restore guide <restore_control_plane>`.
+For restoring that data, refer to the :ref:`restore guide <restore>`.

 .. warning::